-The mission of the Pennsylvania Department of Community and Economic Development's (DCED) Center for Community Services is to reduce energy consumption and cost in low-income households throughout Pennsylvania.
-This attachment constitutes the DCED portion of the Department of Human Services (DHS) State Plan specifically applicable to LIHEAP for the Federal Fiscal Year (FY) 2021 program year.
-The Pennsylvania Weatherization Assistance Program (WAP) State Plan, as developed by DCED and submitted to the Department of Energy (DOE), is hereby incorporated for reference.
+The mission of the Pennsylvania DCED Center for Community Services is to reduce energy consumption and cost in low-income households throughout Pennsylvania.
+This attachment constitutes the DCED portion of the DHS State Plan specifically applicable to LIHEAP for FY 2022 program year.
+The Pennsylvania WAP State Plan, as developed by DCED and submitted to the DOE, is hereby incorporated for reference.

-For FY 2019, DCED received \$30,991,292 of the federal Department of Health and Human Services LIHEAP allocation from DHS for use in its Crisis Interface and WAP.
-For FY 2020, DCED has received \$30,062,555.
+For FY 2021, DCED received \$30,086,916 of the federal Department of Health and Human Services LIHEAP allocation from DHS for use in its Crisis Interface and WAP.
+For FY 2022, DCED has received \$27,932,723.
+However, since the amount of American Rescue Plan Act LIHEAP funds was received for the same FY, this funding is being allocated and spent before the annual LIHEAP FY 2022 funds.

-For both fiscal years, DCED-allocated LIHEAP funds not expended on Crisis are used to weatherize homes.
-Statistics regarding the last two years' LIHEAP funding are as follows:
+DCED-allocated LIHEAP funds not expended on Crisis are used to weatherize homes.
+Statistics regarding the last years' LIHEAP funding is as follows:

-- Crisis expenditures for FY 2019 totaled over \$26 million; approximately \$6.8 million of the funds were used to provide standard weatherization services; The Pilot Deferral Program utilized over \$890,000 and over \$4 million was allocated for the Crisis season start up for FY 2020. - Crisis expenditure data for FY 2020 is not yet complete since Crisis season is not over at the writing of this plan.
-Therefore, at the writing of this plan, preliminary data suggests that the Weatherization Agencies will spend over \$20 million on the Crisis Interface portion of the \$30,062,555 allocation. - We expect the \$7 million balance of funds at the end of the Crisis season to be spent on providing standard weatherization services - Up to \$1.5 million will be used for the LIHEAP Deferral Program for deferred homes. - DCED and Weatherization Agencies expect to expend the full allocation of \$30,062,555.
+- Crisis expenditures for FY 2021 totaled over \$21.9 million; approximately \$4.2 million of the funds were used to provide standard weatherization services.
+The Deferral Program utilized over \$200,000 and over \$7.5 million was allocated for the Crisis season start up for FY 2021. - FY 2021, over \$3.4 million of LIHEAP Coronavirus Aid, Relief, and Economic Security Act funds were expended for crisis services. - Crisis expenditure data for FY 2022 is not yet complete since Crisis season is not over at the writing of this plan.
+Therefore, at the writing of this plan, preliminary data suggests that the Weatherization Agencies will spend over \$15 million. - We expect the remaining balance of funds at the end of the Crisis season to be spent on providing standard weatherization services. - Up to \$2 million will be used for the LIHEAP Deferral Program for deferred homes. - DCED and Weatherization Agencies expect to expend the full allocation within the allowable timeframe.